Dean161/Timebox/docs/_posts/2018-07-10-Reflections on the lecture.md

 ## About the course
 The course as expected, was a great platform to have hands on experience in developing an android app and learning some project management skills.
-It was a more effective learning approach, due to practical application of the lectures content.
+It was a more effective learning approach, due to practical application of the lecture contents.
 It has helped us in

 * Gaining additional programming skills

-* Learning how an entire software engineering project,staring from requirements analysis untill the testing of the product can look in reality
+* Learning how an entire software engineering project,staring from requirements analysis until the testing of the product can look in reality

 * Learning and applying agile software project management with SCRUM